 To get a ciphertext, you run the information that is to be encrypted through an encryption algorithm.
 This algorithm takes the original information and, based on randomized rules, transforms the information into a new, undecipherable piece of data.
 Think of it as a 'translation'.

-What the encryption algorithm does is create a new language, and hides sensitive data by transforming it into this secret code, which you can only decrypt and turn back to plaintext if you know the rules, or what's called a key.
+What the encryption algorithm does is create a new language, and hide sensitive data by transforming it into this secret code, which you can only decrypt and turn back to plaintext if you know the rules, or what's called a key.
 The key represents the mathematical steps the algorithm took to convert your text from "Hello World" into "XJtg920kl#aJFJ"%*¨*FK".
 Without it, you can't decrypt the data, and thus it is protected from unauthorized access.

 Types of Encryption Systems